It was all a dream, I used to read Entrepreneur magazines.

 There was no miraculous breakthrough that afternoon, unless it was the ordinary miracle that comes with any attempt to create something.
 All I know is that the words started coming a little faster after a while, then a little faster still.
 My hip still hurt, my back still hurt, my leg too, but those hurts began to seem a little farther away.
 I started to get on top of them.
 There was no sense of exhilaration, no buzz—not that day—but there was sense of accomplishment.
 I’d gotten going, there was that much.
 The scariest moment is always just before you start.
 After that, things can only get better.

 King mentions his pain just started to whither away once he started cranking out the words and got into a rhythm.
-All it takes is to get the engine started.
+All it takes is to simply start the engine.

 Consistency is key and make sure to practice your craft every single day no matter if it’s for 20 minutes or five hours.
 The important thing is to establish a routine and find the time.

-James Altucher has a “1% rule” in which he strives to improve physically, emotionally, mentally, and spiritually at least 1% each day.
+James Altucher preaches about his “1% rule” in which he strives to improve physically, emotionally, mentally, and spiritually at least 1% each day.
 One-percent doesn’t seem like much at first, but accomplished every single day throughout a year, improves your well being by 365%.

-All it takes is 1% of your time each and every day dedicated to the execution of your next great idea.
+Dedicate 1% of your time each and every day to the execution of your next great idea.
+Starting off with a small chunk of time each day removes the anxiety which can seep in right before you start.

 Photo by Max Mayorov